-Incoming Freshman Automatic Scholarship Program
+Incoming Freshman Competitive Scholarship Program

 - A student must apply to UK and select a College of Engineering major by December 1.
 All test scores and transcripts must be in by that date, as well.